app-wizard/python_api_pp3/README.md

 The program's logical framework was conceived and charted as an algorithm.
 Every user action undergoes validation, and only when the information is confirmed as valid does the program progress to the subsequent step.

-Below, you'll find the game's underlying logic represented in the form of a flowchart, created using the online service miro.com.
+Below, you'll find the app underlying logic represented in the form of a flowchart, created using the online service miro.com.

 ![Flowchart of the app](assets/alg.jpg)